haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 Note that this is not the same as the account nonce (which is incremented for any instruction submitted by that account).
 The call to `bridgeTo()` reverts if the `bbNonce` in the argument is not exactly the nonce in the mapping plus one.

+#### Upgradability

+To enable modifications of the `OMInterop.sol` contract after deployment, the [UUPS](https://docs.openzeppelin.com/contracts-stylus/uups-proxy) pattern should be used.
+UUPS allows for upgradeable smart contracts by separating the contract's state (held in a proxy contract) from its logic (in an implementation contract).
+For security, upgrades must be restricted to trusted accounts, such as the 1Money Network Operator.

+> TODO: decide on storage layout

 ### Permissioned Relayer

 The Permissioned Relayer connects the 1Money Interop Module with the 1Money Interop Contract.